hollenstein/maspy/doc/source/mzml.rst

 If specific data types are not needed anymore, they can be removed to free memory.
 This can be done by using :func:`.removeData()
 <maspy.core.MsrunContainer.removeData>` and parsing arguments to specify
 specfiles and which data types to remove.
-It is recommended to use this method to remove data as it automatically updates the ``.info`` attribute of the ``MsrunContainer``.
+It is recommended to always use this method to remove data instead of manually deleting container entries, because using ``.removeData`` automatically updates the ``.info`` attribute of the ``MsrunContainer``.
 The following command removes the ``Sai`` and ``Smi`` items of the specfile "specfile_name_1". ::